Walter B. Gibson: The Shadow

 The popularity of the radio show's narrator inspired the show's sponsors (Street & Smith) to translate the character into print, and Gibson was duly asked to produce 75,000 words for the first quarterly issue of The Shadow pulp magazine.
 This first Shadow story was published on April 1, 1931, just nine months after the character's appearance on the airwaves.
-Six months later, The Shadow was headlining a new radio show, and his pulp adventures—written by Gibson under the house pseudonym Maxwell Grant—were going from strength to strength; launched as a quarterly publication, "within months, the magazine was on a twice-monthly schedule," causing Gibson to produce the equivalent of 24 novels per year.
+Six months after the first Shadow magazine, the Shadow was also headlining a new radio show, and his pulp adventures were so successful and popular they quickly went from a planned quarterly publication "a twice-monthly schedule," causing Gibson to produce the equivalent of 24 novels per year.
 Described as a "compulsive writer," Gibson is estimated to have written, at his peak output, 1,680,000 words a year and at least 283 of the 336 Shadow novels.
 Gibson ultimately contributed more than 15,000,000 words towards Shadow publications.
+All the Shadow stories were published under the house name of Maxwell Grant.

-As the Shadow character spun off into a daily syndicated comic strip, monthly comic books, movies and parlor games, Gibson went with him, scripting many of those comic book stories and the syndicated newspaper daily, as well as serving as consultant on the very popular Sunday night radio show.
+The Shadow character was spun off into a daily syndicated comic strip, monthly comic books, movies and parlor games.
+Gibson continued involvement with the character, scripting many of those comic book stories and the syndicated newspaper daily, as well as serving as a consultant on the Sunday night radio show.

 Gibson is recognized as the creator of much of The Shadow's mythos, although his tales often conflict with the better-known radio show version.
-For example, Gibson's Shadow is, in reality, Kent Allard, a former World War I aviator, who sometimes posed as playboy Lamont Cranston.
+For example, Gibson's Shadow is, in reality, Kent Allard, a former World War I aviator, who sometimes posed as playboy Lamont Cranston due to their similar appearances.
 On the radio show, The Shadow was Cranston, a "wealthy young man about town."
 Similarly, Shadow companion Margo Lane arose not from the pulp novels but from the radio program; she was added to offer a contrasting female voice to the show's audience.
 In 1941 Gibson grudgingly added Margo Lane to the pulp stories, and even hinted at her having a power of invisibility.